tc39/proposal-source-phase-imports/README.md

 **Q**: Are there use cases for this feature other than Web Assembly imports?

-**A**: One way of thinking about evaluator attributes is that they vary the representation of a module being imported.
+**A**: One way of thinking about import reflections is that they vary the representation of a module being imported.
 If JS itself ever wanted to reflect module imports at a higher level of abstraction that is something that might be enabled by this work, for example being able to import an unexecuted JS module object that could be passed around.
-Simiarly, any asset imports that might have different representations in JS would benefit from evaluator attributes that vary the way in which the module is reflected through importing.
+Simiarly, any asset imports that might have different representations in JS would benefit from import reflection that vary the way in which the module is reflected through importing.

 **Q**: Would this proposal enable the importing of other languages directly as modules?

-**A**: While hosts may define evaluator attributes they see fit, expanding the evaluation of arbitrary language syntax to the web is not seen as a motivating use case for this proposal.
+**A**: While hosts may define import reflection, expanding the evaluation of arbitrary language syntax to the web is not seen as a motivating use case for this proposal.

 **Q**: Why not just use `const module = await WebAssembly.compileStreaming(fetch(new URL("./module.wasm", import.meta.url)));`?